Formats and related files

 Tax data are sometimes difficult to interpret as economic indicators, but tax outturns are among the earliest data available about the state of the economy.
 The Government has decided that it is important that this information about the economy should be available to market analysts, and the general public, as soon as possible.

-Total unconsolidated tax receipts for the twelve months ended June 2018 were $512 million (0.6%) above the 2018 BEFU forecast and $5.7billion (7.0%) higher than last year.
-Source deductions, other persons’ tax and corporate tax were above forecast while GST was below forecast.
-For further details, refer to the Financial Statements of the Government of New Zealand for the Year Ended 30 June 2018.
+Total unconsolidated tax receipts for the twelve months ended June 2019 were $582 million (0.6%) above forecast.
+Corporate tax, GST and source deductions were above forecast while other persons tax was below forecast.
+For further details, refer to the Financial Statements of the Government of New Zealand for the year ended 30 June 2019.

 Next Release of Tax Outturn Data#